jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 I ran a one-person LLC, which taught me about sales, business administration, and the power of the [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product), but it ultimately turned out to be a sort of failed experiment.
 Data and DevOps came next, and my eyes opened to how some problems in security could be solved with platform engineering.

- _After a friendly shove forward from COVID_, I now get to work on AppSec problems full-time.
+ _After a friendly shove forward from COVID_, I now get to work on security engineering full-time.
 Not quite sure how I pulled that off.

 ## Growing up
 Looking back on my childhood now, I suppose there were some clues and foreshadowing.
 As a Gen Xer, I grew up at a time when most households did not own a personal computer (PC).
 Then, somewhere in the middle, it seemed like everyone had one.
 Ours was an [IBM PS/2](https://en.wikipedia.org/wiki/IBM_PS/2).